IHE/ITI.mCSD/input/pagecontent/volume-1.md

-The Mobile Care Services Discovery (mCSD) Profile supports discovery of care services resources using a RESTful interface in interrelated, federated environments.
+The Mobile Care Services Discovery (mCSD) Profile supports creating, updating, deleting and discovery of care services resources using a RESTful interface in interrelated, federated environments.

 Use cases and solutions using mCSD are outlined in the [mCSD White Paper](https://profiles.ihe.net/ITI/papers/mCSD/index.html).